hetu-script/hetu-script/docs/docs/en-US/guide/binding/README.md

 Sometimes, we want to return a pure Dart function from the script side.For example, the onPressed parameter of a Widget's constructor.
 It is possible to do so with a **external function typedef declaration**, it is a brackets after the fun keyword.

-In Hetu script, we have this function typedef:
+In Hetu script, we have this function:

 ```dart
 fun [DartFunction] add(a: num, b: num) -> num {